omrkcmn/CarRentalUI-Android/README.md

 # CarRentalUI-Android
-Check out the new style for App Design aims for Car Rent...😉😀😁😎
+Check out the new style for App Design aims for Car Rent..

 ## Screenshots